 Understanding Your CP137 Notice

-Your deposit requirements for Form 943 for next year may be different, based on your Form 943 tax from last year.
-CP 137 gives your deposit requirements for next year.
+This notice tells you that your deposit requirements for Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, for next year may be different, based on your Form 943 tax from last year.

 - If your tax liability for last year was $50,000 or less, you are a monthly depositor next year.
 Monthly depositors must deposit taxes for wages accumulated during a month by the 15th of the following month.

-- If your tax liability for last year was over $50,000, you are a semi-weekly depositor.
+- If your tax liability for last year was over $50,000, you are a semi-weekly depositor next year.
 Semi-weekly depositors must deposit taxes for wages paid on Saturday, Sunday, Monday, or Tuesday by the following Friday.
 Taxes for wages paid on Wednesday, Thursday, or Friday are due the following Wednesday.

 - If the tax amount we used to determine your tax requirement differs from your tax records, then you must determine the appropriate deposit schedule.

-- If the tax amount we used is zero, then we have no record of receiving last year’s Form 943.
+- If the tax amount we used is zero, then you may have not received last year’s Form 943.
 Please file Form 943 as soon as possible.
-Do not file Form 943 if you were not required to file Form 943.
+Do not file Form 943 if you were not required to file Form 943 or if you filed a Form 943 that did not show any tax.

-How do I show my payments when I file Form 941?
+How do I show my payments when I file Form 941, Employer’s Annual Federal Tax Return for Agricultural Employees?

 We have a record of your payments.
 Do not show your payments.
 Show the tax liabilities.